joakimk/devbox-tools/README.md

 ### Background

-This tool was created because I've successfully used similar scripts in the past to automate Vagrant VM's, but as the number of VM's grew it became a bit unpractical to manage them all.
-Having a single VM for most of the projects (and smaller libraries) has turned out to work really well.
+This tool was created because I've used shell scripts and chef recipes for years to automate Vagrant VM's, but as the number of VM's grew it became a bit unpractical to manage them all.
+Having a single VM for most of the projects and smaller libraries turns out to work really well.

+I've also taken inspiration from how [Heroku](https://heroku.com/) and [CircleCI](https://circleci.com/) autodetects dependencies so that you don't have to specify them for each environment.

+### Services

+This tool uses docker to run services like postgres or redis.
+It can run any docker image.
+You can find such images easily on the [docker hub](https://registry.hub.docker.com/) and even [make your own](https://docs.docker.com/reference/builder/).

+Some of these services have special support in the form of service plugins that adds environment variables like REDIS\_URL to allow you to configure projects using ENVs (hopefully the same envs as you then use in production).

 ### Setting up your devbox repo